 - Foreigners are restricted to buying a maximum of 30% of the units in condominiums and cannot own more than 10% of the properties in landed projects

 - Foreigners can buy houses, but only 250 of the houses in a given ward (division).
 To read more about the districts and wards in Saigon, I recommend you to check this wiki-page

 - The leasehold period is still 50 years but can be renewed

 - You can get a freehold tenure if you have a Vietnamese spouse

 Can foreigners buy land in Vietnam?

-Foreigners cannot buy and own land, like in many other Southeast Asian countries.
-Instead, the land is collectively owned by all Vietnamese people, but governed by the state.
+Foreigners cannot buy and own land like in most other Southeast Asian countries.
+Instead, the land is collectively owned by all Vietnamese people but governed by the state.

 As written in the national Land Law, foreigners and foreign organizations are allowed to lease land.
 The leasehold period is up to 50 years, but in some cases up to 70 years.